NREL-Sienna/PowerSystems.jl/docs/src/index.md

 CurrentModule = PowerSystems
 ```

 **The Documentation is still under construction, some sections are unfinished.
-Please refer to the model Library for the most up-to-date info**
+Please refer to the Model Library Section for the most up-to-date info**

 `PowerSystems.jl` is a [`Julia`](http://www.julialang.org) package that provides a rigorous data model using Julia structures to enable power systems modeling.